Home Privacy Policy Feedback Link to us Site Map Forums

 An AFTER INSERT Trigger means that Oracle will fire this trigger after the INSERT operation is executed.

-The syntax for an AFTER INSERT Trigger is:
+The syntax to create an AFTER INSERT Trigger in Oracle/PLSQL is:

 AFTER INSERT